Hi, I’m Anca!

 Or sometimes I get ideas at the most inopportune time.
 That’s why my newest thing is that I carry a notebook with me now.
 Random thoughts seem to pop into my head when I least expect them.
 I keep notebooks pretty much everywhere: on my desk, on my nightstand, at work, in my bag.
 You get the picture.

-Just like in life, we all get distracted with stuff that seems to come out of nowhere.
+Just like in life, we all get distracted by stuff that seems to come out of nowhere.
 Especially in the past year, which saw us going through so many changes.

 Things that we used to take for granted, we now see in a different light.
 Or our priorities simply changed.
 This pandemic made us less wasteful, buying things that we need, rather than what we want.
 So at least there’s a silver lining.